-- The business did not provide repair or replacement within a reasonable time or without significant inconvenience to the consumer, OR - · Repair or replacement by the business is not possible or incurs a very high cost.
+• The business did not provide repair or replacement within a reasonable time or without significant inconvenience to the consumer, OR

+· Repair or replacement by the business is not possible or incurs a very high cost.

-If a defect is found within six months of delivery, it is Timeframe assumed the defect existed at the time of delivery, unless the business can prove otherwise.
+If a defect is found within six months of delivery, it is Timeframe If a defect is found within six months of delivery, it is assumed the defect existed at the time of delivery, unless the business can prove otherwise.